Farrell factoring in Murrayfield weather forecast

 "You know when people put false fun out in front of them and try and organise something to enjoy each other's company.
 They don't like that.
 They just want to enjoy each other's company naturally."

-But while Farrell believes his side are in a good place heading into Sunday's game, he insists that he knows the magnitude of the task they will face against a Scotland team that have been very impressive to date in the championship, and who themselves will clinch the Triple Crown this weekend if they end Ireland's Grand Slam hopes.
+But while Farrell believes his side are in a good place heading into Sunday's game, he insists that he knows the magnitude of the task they will face against a Scotland team that have been very impressive to date in the championship, and who themselves will clinch the Triple Crown if they end Ireland's Grand Slam hopes.

 "We need to understand what it means to them and balance that up with what it means to us.